-Monday- usually reserved for faculty meetings at SHSU.

-Monday - 9:00 am -11:00 am - Main Campus, TEC 237

-Wednesday - 8:30-11:30 - TWC 310 Thursday - 8:00-11:00 - TWC 310

-Friday -- The instructor is available on-line (email, chat)
+Monday - 1:30 pm - 4:00 pm - Main Campus, TEC 237 Thursday - 1:00 pm--4:00 pm - Main Campus, TEC 237 Friday -- The instructor is available on-line (email, chat)

 Course Format:

 This course will be taught using multiple approaches (e.g., project-based learning) in which teacher candidates use critical thinking to formulate solutions to real classroom-related challenges in collaboration with peers.
 Weekly meetings in this course will consist of modeling the most effective and research-based practices in teaching mathematics that foster and support candidates' active participation and reflections.
 Learner-centered pedagogy, cooperative learning, group projects, use of literature/writing, integrated curriculum, and instructional technology will be emphasized.
 Candidates will participate in hands-on activities associated with planning, teaching, and assessing mathematics learning for all learners using the Texas state curriculum.
 Teacher reflection, peer evaluation, and self-evaluation will be required in all phases of the course.
 Field experience (120 hours at least) in a public school is required.